-Hoping to recover from bankruptcy with a bold scheme of colonization, Moses Austin meets with Spanish authorities in San Antonio to ask permission for 300 Anglo-American families to settle in Texas.
+Hoping to recover from bankruptcy with a bold scheme of colonization, Moses Austin meets with Spain authorities in San Antonio to ask permission for 300 Anglo-American families to settle in Texas.

 Overjoyed, Austin immediately set out for the United States to begin recruiting colonists, but he became ill and died on the long journey back.
 The task of completing the arrangements for Austin’s Texas colony fell to his son, Stephen Fuller Austin.
 The younger Austin selected the lower reaches of Colorado River and Brazos River as the site for the colony, and the first colonists began arriving in December 1821.
 Over the next decade, Stephen Austin and other colonizers brought nearly 25,000 people into Texas, most of them Anglo-Americans.
 Always more loyal to the United States than to Mexico, the settlers eventually broke from Mexico to form the independent Republic of Texas in 1836.
 Nine years later, they led the successful movement to make Texas an American state.

 READ MORE: 9 Things You May Not Know About Texas